Asymptotic behavior of density in the boundary-driven exclusion process on the Sierpinski gasket: Generalizations

 \subsection{Other post-critically finite self-similar fractals and resistance spaces}

 In order to make the paper readable with minimal prerequisites, we have decided to work on the Sierpinski gasket only.
 That said, the results in this paper can be generalized to other post-critically finite self-similar (p.c.f.s.s.) fractals as defined in \cites{BarlowStFlour, KigamiBook}, and more generally, to \emph{resistance spaces} introduced by Kigami \cite{Kigamiresistance}, which also include 1D random walks with long-range jumps; trees; and random graphs arising from critical percolation.
-Note that resistance spaces have spectral dimension $d_S<2$ (see Remark \ref{rem:specdim} below for a quick explanation of spectral dimension), but can have geometric (\emph{e.g.\@} Hausdorff) dimension $\geq 2$.
+Note that resistance spaces have spectral dimension $d_S<2$ ($d_S/2$ is defined as the growth exponent of the eigenvalue counting function $\#_b(s)$, \emph{cf.\@} \eqref{eq:ECF}), but can have geometric (\emph{e.g.\@} Hausdorff) dimension $\geq 2$.
 A case in point is the $d$-dimensional Sierpinski simplex, $d\geq 3$.

 In some sense there is very little ``fractal'' involved in our proofs; rather, the most important ingredient is a good notion of calculus, including: convergence of discrete Laplacians and of the discrete energy forms (with respect to the reference measure), and a robust theory of boundary-value elliptic and parabolic problems.
 It is also important that that the space be bounded in the resistance metric.
 Otherwise the moving particle Lemma \ref{lem:MPL} becomes ineffective, and we would not have been able to prove the replacement Lemma \ref{lem:replace1} in light of the lack of translational invariance.